believer/devlog/pages/implementing-a-strong-code-review-culture.md

 <div class="element-block ml-0"><div class="flex-1">Conflicts will arise and are not necessarily a bad thing.
-If we don't agree, be open to discuss the issues and the process.</div></div>
+If we don't agree, be open to discussing the issues and the process.</div></div>

 <div class="element-block ml-0"><div class="flex-1">What to review</div></div>